The Organic Division Horizon Prizes recognise significant recent novel discoveries or advances made in the field of organic chemistry.

 To make a nomination, please use our online nominations system to submit the following information:

 - A list of all individuals who contributed to the discovery or advance including, but not limited to, all named authors or inventors listed on outputs.
-The primary contact for the team will be asked to confirm the list and if necessary add additional team members at the point of nomination, e.g. technical staff and researchers not named on outputs
+The primary contact for the team will be asked to confirm the list after the nomination deadline and, if necessary, add additional team members, e.g. technical staff and researchers not named on outputs.

-- A short citation describing what the nominee(s) should be awarded for.
-This must be no longer than 250 characters (including spaces) and no longer than one sentence
+- A short citation describing what the prize should be awarded for.
+This must be no longer than 250 characters (including spaces) and no longer than one sentence.

-- A supporting statement, written for a general scientific audience, addressing the selection criteria below:
+- Supporting statements, written for a general scientific audience, addressing the selection criteria below:

 - Quality of discovery/advance: A summary/description of the discovery/advance (300 words)